Judge decries shooting that killed son, injured husband

 She noted that serving as judge involves “making tough calls” that sometimes leave people angry and upset.
 But she said judges should not have to “live in fear for our lives” because personal information, such as home addresses, can be easily obtained by anyone seeking to them or their families harm.

 Authorities have said Roy Den Hollander, a men’s rights lawyer, posed as a FedEx delivery person and fatally shot 20-year-old Daniel Anderl and wounded his 63-year-old father, Mark Anderl.

-Salsa, who was not injured, referred to Den Hollander as “a madman” in her statement..
+Salas, who was in another part of the home at the time and was not injured, referred to Den Hollander as “a madman” in her statement.

+“Daniel being Daniel, protected his father and he took the shooter’s first bullet directly to the chest,” Salas said in the video.
+“The monster then turned his attention to my husband and began to shoot at my husband, one shot after another.”

 Den Hollander, 72, was found dead of a self-inflicted gunshot wound on July 20, the day after the ambush.
 Authorities believe he also shot and killed a fellow attorney in California in the days before the attack at Salas’ home.